Christelle-12/Capstone-project-1/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- Design and inspiration by [Cindy Shin on Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
 - Hat tip to [Microverse](www.microverse.org) and all the staff
 - Thanks to My coding Partners
 - Thanks to My Morning-session-group and Standup-team Partners and